-Finally, our engineering background in understanding various manufacturing processes helps our engineers tackle various Process Safety issues with technical and practical astuteness.
+Finally, our engineering background in understanding various manufacturing processes allowes our engineers tackle various Process Safety issues with technical and practical astuteness.
 This is often evident in the Process Hazard Analysis efforts in determining the appropriate assessment method, in reading and breaking-down P&IDs, and supporting the evaluation of multiple events or human influences.
-All this makes our efforts to lead PHAs more effective.
+These qualifications allow our efforts to lead PHAs more effectively.

 Several safety standards require the use of a qualified engineer.
 EI is pleased to offer such services which include: